 - the legal, ethical, and professional issues within which analytics of security and risk are conducted.

-All Security and Risk Analysis students are required to complete an internship in an SRA-related field.
+All SRA students are required to complete an internship in a field related to their major.
 Internships can be part-time or full-time and paid or unpaid.
-Internships enable students to apply what was learned in the classroom to a dynamic, real-world technical situation.
 Internships enable students to apply what was learned in the classroom to a dynamic, real-world technical situation.
 To receive credit for the internship, students complete the 1-credit IST 495 course and must complete at least 300 hours of supervised employment.

 SRA students have the opportunity to conduct research with faculty members.
 Working one-on-one with a faculty member or as part of a supervised research team, students investigate important issues related to their academic interests.
 Students gain valuable experience to include on their resumes or graduate school applications, make professional contacts, and have even earned co-authorship on scholarly publications and conference presentations.

-SRA graduates may also continue their education in graduate programs that further enhance their knowledge and skills.
-Some programs that students have continued their study in include Cybersecurity and, Information Assurance.
+Although SRA graduates do not need additional education to begin their careers, our graduates may decide to continue their education in graduate programs that further enhance their knowledge and skills.
+Some programs that students have continued their study in include Information Systems, Cybersecurity, Business, and Management.